matcasti/writR/README.md

-> The analysis of the effects of the treatment, shows that experimental group had greater weight than control, t(98) = 2.51, p = 0.014, g = 0.50, CI95 [0.10, 0.89].
+> The analysis of the effects of the treatment, shows that experimental group had greater weight than control, `inline$full`.

 translates into this: